 I trained on the MA Cinematography course at the National Film & Television School in Beaconsfield under the sponsorship of Channel 4.
 In 2015 I was awarded the CTBF John Brabourne Award for Emerging Talent sponsored by the British Cinema and Television Veterans (BCTV).
 Previous clients include Stink Films, Pulse Films, Partizan, Black Dog Films, Greatcoat Films, The Guardian, My Accomplice, Louis Vuitton, Tate, Nike, ASOS, Mulberry, Nowness, Dazed, and i-D, among others.
 My work has played at international film festivals, has been broadcast on BBC4, and has been shown on the main stage at the Glastonbury Festival.
-I am a member of Sporas, a collective for Black and POC cinematographers and crew, Women Behind The Camera, ICFC (International Collective of Female Cinematographers) and Illuminatrix Rising - a collective for up and coming female cinematographers.
+I am a member of Sporas - a collective for Black and POC cinematographers and crew, Women Behind The Camera, ICFC (International Collective of Female Cinematographers) and Illuminatrix Rising - a collective for up and coming female cinematographers.